“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

 “James!
 Does it matter?
 You’ll be fine!”

 I looked at her, trying to think how I should respond to her.
-I wanted to appear brave, even though I was terrified inside.
+I wanted to appear brave, even though I was terrified.
 Seeing those news articles made me feel so much more anxious than I ever did before.
-I felt like there was a genuine threat, instead of just the stress of not knowing what is going on most of the time.
+I felt like there was a genuine threat, instead of just the stress of not knowing what was going on most of the time.

 “We’re taking an EMC machine with us, right?”